MattBlissett/git-novice-topdown/_episodes/05-history.md

 > >
 > > Line by line:
 > > ~~~
-> > $ cd guac
+> > $ cd breakfast
 > > ~~~
 > > {: .bash}
-> > Enters into the 'guac' directory
+> > Enters into the 'breakfast' directory
 > >
 > > ~~~
-> > $ nano equipment.txt #input the following text: mixing bowl
+> > $ nano equipment.txt #input the following text: frying pan
 > > ~~~
 > > {: .bash}
 > > We created a new file and wrote a sentence in it, but the file is not tracked by git.
 > >
 > > ~~~
 > > $ git add equipment.txt